One-Way ANOVA with JMP

 Mann Whitney Testing with JMP

-Notice all of the p-values are greater than 0.05; therefore, we fail to reject the null hypothesis that the data are normally distributed.
+Notice that all p-values are greater than 0.05; therefore, we fail to reject the null hypothesis that the data are normally distributed.

 • Null Hypothesis(H0): The data are normally distributed